Srekel/the-debuginator/README.md

 ## Current status

-- Highly work in progress.
+- **Highly work in progress.**
 - Simple unit testing.
 Currently a bunch of them fails due to heavy refactoring.
-- Beginning of reference implementation in SDL.
+- Reference implementation in SDL.
 - Working implementation with all core features.
 - Basic animation support.
 - Not performance tested, but trivially optimized (only draws what's on screen).
+- Only built and tested with VS2015.

 ## Features